 - A. QVCC currently has six on-going awareness and prevention programs offered at least annually. - a.
-Annual Student Bystander Intervention Training (in person when possible) - b.
+Annual Student Bystander Intervention Training (in person) - b.
 Annual Faculty and Staff Bystander Intervention Training (a module in the "Not Anymore on-line training program) - c.
-Annual "Not Anymore" on-line training for students, faculty, and staff, to promote awareness and prevention of Sexual Assault, Intimate Partner Violence, and Stalking. - A Domestic Violence awareness/prevention event conducted annually on the QVCC campus during October (Domestic Violence Prevention month) by representatives from United Services, Inc - B. The QVCC Campus Resource Team plan was to develop additional on-going programming in academic year 2020 (However, much was put on pause due to the COVID-19 Crisis)
+Annual "Not Anymore" on-line training for students, faculty, and staff, to promote awareness and prevention of Sexual Assault, Intimate Partner Violence, and Stalking. - A Domestic Violence awareness/prevention event conducted annually on the QVCC campus during October (Domestic Violence Prevention month) by representatives from United Services, Inc. - e.
+A Sexual Violence awareness/prevention event conducted annually on the QVCC campus during April (Sexual Violence Prevention month) by representatives from the Sexual Assault Crisis Center of Eastern Connecticut. - f.
+An information and resource sharing event for members of the LGBQTIA communities conducted by QVCC Safe Zone trainers. - B. The QVCC Campus Resource Team will be developing additional on-going programming in academic year 2020.

-Required element #4: Institutional prohibition of the crimes of Sexual Assault, Intimate Partner Violence, Domestic Violence, and Stalking, as defined in the local jurisdiction -if the local definition differs from the Clery Act definitions Quinebaug Valley Community College prohibits the crimes of Sexual Assault, Intimate Partner Violence, Domestic Violence and Stalking.
+Required element #4: Institutional prohibition of the crimes of Sexual Assault, Intimate Partner Violence, Domestic Violence, and Stalking, as defined in the local jurisdiction -if the local definition differs from the Clery Act definitions.

+Quinebaug Valley Community College prohibits the crimes of Sexual Assault, Intimate Partner Violence, Domestic Violence and Stalking.
 Connecticut statutes provide the definitions of these crimes in QVCC's local jurisdiction.
 As required by the Clery Act, the local definitions of these crimes are listed below.
 The term "consent" in reference to sexual activity is also defined by Connecticut statute and is included in this list.